-The President will review the actions taken at each level, make a decision on directions to be taken, and give written notification to the student within twenty (20) days.
+The president will review the actions taken at each level, make a decision on needed course of action, and give written notification to the student within twenty (20) days.

-If the Grievant is still not satisfied, the grievance may be filed with the Alabama Department of Postsecondary Education or the U. S. Department of Education, Office of Civil Rights.
+If the grievant is still not satisfied, the grievance may be filed with the Alabama Department of Postsecondary Education or the U. S. Department of Education, Office of Civil Rights.

-Satisfaction with the decision at any of the steps above eliminates the steps that follow and requires the student to notify the Title IX Coordinator or the Dean of Students of acceptance of the decision within five (5) days after receipt of the grievance decision.
+Satisfaction with the decision at any of the steps above eliminates the steps that follow and requires the student to notify the Title IX Coordinator or the student services administrator of acceptance of the decision within five (5 days) after receipt of the grievance decision.

-NOTE: At any point in the process, the Grievant may appeal directly to the United States Department of Education, Office of Civil Rights.
+NOTE: At any point in the process, the grievant may appeal directly to the United States Department of Education, Office of Civil Rights.

-Grievance Officer

-Title IV, VII, and IX Coordinator

-U. S. Department Of Education
+Grievance Officer Title IV, VII, and IX Coordinator U. S. Department Of Education

-Mrs. Madeline Stokes, Director Bishop State Community College Baker-Gaines Central Campus 1365 Dr. Martin Luther King, Jr. Avenue Mobile, AL 36603-5898
+Mrs. Madeline Stokes, Director Bishop State Community College Baker-Gaines Central Campus 1365 Dr. Martin Luther King, Jr. Avenue

-Telephone: 251-405-4457

-Office of Civil Rights 101 Marietta Powers, Suite 2700 Atlanta, GA 30323 Telephone: 404-221-5960
+Mobile, AL 36603-5898 Telephone: (251) 405-4457 Office of Civil Rights 101 Marietta Powers Suite 2700 Atlanta, GA 30323 Telephone: (404) 221-5960